mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Delete Constraints
 To delete a constraint, users can make use of the [`delete`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.delete) function from the JuMP package.
 When handling constraints that have been internally created, users can refer to the constraint references stored in the `constraint` field of the `ACOptimalPowerFlow` type.

-For example, if the intention is to eliminate constraints related to the capability of `Generator 3`, the following code snippet can be employed:
+For example, if the intention is to eliminate constraints related to the capability of `Generator 3`, we can use:
 ```@example ACOptimalPowerFlow
 JuMP.delete(analysis.jump, analysis.constraint.capability.active[3])
 nothing # hide